RSS

 Instructions

-_MG_5418_edited-1.jpgUse a spoon and flip over one side, covering the ingredients.
+_MG_5418_edited-1.jpgUse a spatula to flip over the omelette, covering the ingredients.
 Cook until the insides are set.

 Wish I had one of your omelets right now!
 (I’m dieting!)